cognitedata/inso-bootstrap-cli/README.md

 - `diagram` - documents the current configuration as a Mermaid diagram.
 - `prepare` - prepares an elevated CDF group, `cdf:bootstrap`, and links it to an IdP group.
 - `deploy ` - deploys bootstrap components from a configuration file.
-- `delete` - deletes CDF groups, datasets, and Raw databases
+- `delete` - deletes CDF groups, datasets, and RAW databases

 To test the configuration without connecting to a CDF project, comment out the `cognite` section of the configuration file and run the `diagram` command (on WSL):